xTheFreeZe/wiki.marwin/The-V-language-now-compiles-itself-in-0.09-seconds.md

 No need to install any dependencies, libraries, etc. Just building a single C file with a C compiler (by the way, soon it won't even have any includes for better portability).

 However, a C compiler was still needed.
-It's a small and easy to install dependency that's very likely to already be installed on your machine, but it's still a dependency.
+It's small and easy to install dependency that's very likely to already be installed on your machine, but it's still a dependency.

 From now on the 2.6 MB zip archive contains everything you need to build V: